zmcj1/BoxheadConsoleGameEngine/README.md

 The purpose is to develop upper-level softwares such as text editors, 3D renderer, music player, etc with this library :).

+If you think this project has brought you help, please leave a star!🌟

+If you want to contribute code, welcome submit a [pull request](https://github.com/OpenGreatDream/MinConsole/pulls)!👍

 ## Features:

 todo